Hypertension Management Specialist in Carrboro, NC

 Table of Contents:

 Blood pressure is indicative of how much force your blood is using as it pushes against the walls of your blood vessels.
 When you have high blood pressure, also known as hypertension, it means the pressure against your blood vessel walls is consistently too high.
 Your doctor will regularly check your blood pressure to ensure that it’s within a healthy range, as levels that are too high can result in numerous medical complications.

-While the exact causes of high blood pressure are unknown, there are several factors that may contribute to its development.
+While the exact causes of high blood pressure are unknown, several factors may contribute to its development.
 They include:

 • A high sodium intake

 • A poor-quality diet

 • Having adrenal and thyroid disorders

 • Having sleep apnea

 When the underlying cause of your hypertension can’t be found, which makes up a large percentage of cases, it’s referred to as “essential hypertension”.